Tax Planning Ideas and Tax Updates

 • If you invest in municipal bonds (which can be a great source of tax-exempt income), be aware that that interest can affect your Medicare premiums

-• If a higher-income retiree is the category you fall into and have had a life-changing event, make sure to notify Social Security by filing an IRMAA appeal.
+• If a higher-income retiree is a category you fall into and have had a life-changing event, notify Social Security by filing an IRMAA appeal.

 • Planning to sell any appreciated assets (including real estate)?
 Know what your options are to minimize your taxable income.